+\textbf{Influence-susceptibility algorithm derivation and convergence.} The main idea of the derivation is to obtain an equation for the individual-level scores by summing $p_{ij}$ over all possible source nodes $i$ (to derive an equation for $j$'s susceptibility) and over all possible target nodes $j$ (to derive an equation for $i$'s influence).
+For each individual $i$, we sum the contagion probability $p_{ij}$ over all $i$'s neighbors:

-Similarly, for each individual $j$, we sum the contagion probability $p_{ij}$ over all her neighbours that can influence her:
+Similarly, for each individual $j$, we sum the contagion probability $p_{ij}$ over all her neighbors that can influence her:

-For convenience, we define $f_i=\sum_j A_{ij}\,p_{ij}$ and $g_j=\sum_i A_{ij}\,p_{ij}$; these two variables can be interpreted as $i$'s outgoing contagion rate (i.e., how frequently $i$'s neighbours reshare the pieces of information shared by $i$) and $j$'s incoming contagion rate, respectively (i.e., how frequently $j$ reshares the pieces of information shared by her neighbours).
-The rates $f_i$ and $g_j$ can be interpreted as rough estimates of $i$'s influence on her neighbours and $j$'s susceptibility to her neighbours, respectively.
+For convenience, we define $f_i=\sum_j A_{ij}\,p_{ij}$ and $g_j=\sum_i A_{ij}\,p_{ij}$; these two variables can be interpreted as $i$'s outgoing contagion rate (i.e., how frequently $i$'s neighbors reshare the pieces of information shared by $i$) and $j$'s incoming contagion rate, respectively (i.e., how frequently $j$ reshares the pieces of information shared by her neighbors).
+The rates $f_i$ and $g_j$ can be interpreted as rough estimates of $i$'s influence on her neighbors and $j$'s susceptibility to her neighbors, respectively.
 We can rewrite equation~\eqref{eq1} as

 Similarly, from equation~\eqref{eq2}, we obtain